 The delays were further extended by another event.
 In 1988, M1 performed poorly during trials in Pakistan and was thereby not procured.
 The tank missed most of its targets and broke down during the trials.
 Several modifications were thus done to the tank before it took part in upcoming conflicts in the middle east.
 Thus there wasn’t any need for Arjun as the prime adversary would not enter service.

 The speed of the programme was reduced as the army which was happy with the T-72M and its 125mm main gun and didnt want a new expensive tank.
 It would strain the established supply chains thanks to different components, ammo and weight, thus adding operational costs.
 The operational costs mattered alot as the Indian economy was not that strong and the defense spending was much lower than required.
-Although labelled indigenous, it had high foreign content, increasing the costs of operations even further.
 It was put on the back burner and the development was painstakingly slow.

 Arjun firing its 120mm rifled main gun.